hussamaa/imp-cl-compilers-practical-task/PITCHME.md

 <br>

-All the logs and scripts are available on GitHub.
+All logs and scripts are available on GitHub.